NatashaIkram/OIBSIP/WebDev-L1-Portfolio/README.md

 ## Project Overview

-A production-quality personal portfolio for Natasha Ikram, Frontend Developer, designed to read like a real product — restrained, editorial, and dark-themed — rather than a student project.
+A responsive personal portfolio for Natasha Ikram, Frontend Developer, designed to read like a real product — restrained, editorial, and dark-themed — rather than a student project.
 Built entirely with semantic HTML5, hand-authored CSS3, and vanilla JavaScript, with no frameworks or build tooling required.